andrewashington/op-docs/content/docs/partnerships/partner-script.md

 ---
-title: "Sample Partner Lead Form"
+title: "Shared Partner Forms"
-description: "This page contains information about the Partner Lead Form and a sample script for review."
+description: "This page contains information about the Partner Lead Form for affiliates, and Partner deal registration form for resellers"
 lead: "A sample Partner Lead form with a description of how it works."
 date: 2020-10-13T15:21:01+02:00
 lastmod: 2020-10-13T15:21:01+02:00